-NYU’s advocacy has been crucial to advancing higher education initiatives, securing resources to support the University’s research agenda, and expanding access to higher education through financial aid.
+NYU’s advocacy has been crucial to advancing higher education initiatives, expanding access to higher education through financial aid, securing resources to support the University’s research agenda, and participating in local economic development efforts.

 NYU advocates and liaisons, including students and alumni, have helped legislators create better opportunities for college hopefuls everywhere to gain access to higher education.
-Many of these students attend NYU: federal financial aid supports approximately 65% of our student body, while New York State aid programs support NYU students through more than $15 million in direct financial assistance.
+Many of these students attend NYU: federal financial aid supports approximately 57% of our undergraduate student body, while New York State aid programs support NYU undergraduate students through more than $13 million in direct financial assistance.

 As home to Colleges of Dentistry, Nursing and Social Work, NYU advocates for policies such as healthcare workforce issues, professional licensure requirements for these fields, and variety of other topics that impact our health programs.